hamurlik/AutoAccent/README.md

 # Usage

 To use, select a text field, type your message, and press the right shift key.
 You should hear a short robotic beep to let you know if it worked.

-You can change the key in the settings.

 You can open settings by right clicking the tray icon (A green letter 'H')

-You can also change the accent preset there.

 # Contact